kennethtran93/playtime/README.md

 in the footer - oops!
 These need to be changed to match those in the top menu navbar.

-Ok - the <div id="body"> looks like the content unique to each page.
+Ok - the &lt;div id="body"&gt; looks like the content unique to each page.
 I am replacing it with a substitution request, {content}, per the base controller.